vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 is that during the peak of the issue on 2024-04-05, the interval was less than 5 minutes.

+On the evening of 2024-04-07, I was experiencing slight pains that seemed to come from my left lower teeth, but that I suspected were not actually coming from there.
+I did a bunch of massaging of my masseter muscle, that seemed to be sore, and the pain reduced.
+The muscle on the left side was significantly sorer than on the right side, and massaging it did seem to release the pain.
+So I suspect the pain is coming from that area and is being incorrectly attributed to the teeth.

+On the night of 2024-04-07, I did have some excess salivation (that I needed to swallow) but no drooling, suggesting that the excess saliva wasn't enough to cause drooling, though it could also mean that I was more used to pulling it in.

 According to the Internet, the greater saliva production after teeth cleaning is normal.
 For instance, [this](https://wellsfamilydental.com/drooling-after-teeth-cleaning/)